 ELVING: This was in San Francisco in 1984.
 Walter Mondale was actually getting the nomination.
-But after the speech that Mario Cuomo gave on the first night, if the delegates could have suddenly swung the nomination to him by acclimation, in the old style of the 19th century, that might have happened.
+But after the speech that Andrew Cuomo gave on the first night, if the delegates could have suddenly swung the nomination to him by acclimation, in the old style of the 19th century, that might have happened.
 It was an enormously impactful speech.
 And everyone was not only hanging on his words for a solid hour, but many people were openly weeping at points in the speech.
 And it was - it was difficult to overstate the degree to which he held that entire Yerba Buena Center there in San Francisco in 1984 in the palm of his hand for 60 minutes.
 [POST-BROADCAST CORRECTION: In the audio version of this story, we mistakenly call Mario Cuomo, the former New York governor who died, Andrew.
 (His son Andrew Cuomo is New York’s current governor.)]

 GARCIA-NAVARRO: Let's hear a little bit of that speech now.

 (SOUNDBITE OF SPEECH)